joshuacox/katacoda-scenarios/TryOutRook-Ceph-Manual/intro.md

-Welcome to Try Out Rook Scenario!
+Welcome to Try Out Rook-Ceph Manual Scenario!

-This is a scenario to try out Rook
+This is a scenario to try out Rook-Ceph, manually downloading the Try Out Rook Script, and possibly choosing another branch.

-at the moment it is being worked and is not entirely working yet.
-Stay tuned for more!